lfulmer35/ArkansasPlanning/brainstorm.md

 ### Summary
 Obviously this is a beautiful area.
 One major consideration is that due to regulations pertaining to the Buffalo River watershed, there is virtually no contamination concerns.
-It is far from family and friends however.
+It is, however, far from family and friends.
  * Cheaper properties
  * Beautiful area
  * Harrison is nearest city
  * No water or soil contamination concerns
+ * Possibly rocky terrain
 ## Paron - NNW of Benton
 ### Summary
 What makes Paron interesting is that it is in Saline County which has low